Nevis Asset Protection Trust

 That said, here is a list of the benefits of Nevis trust:

-- A creditor must post a $100,000 USD ($270,000 Eastern Caribbean Dollar) bond with the Nevis Ministry of Finance before bringing legal action against an international trust.
+- In 2015, an amendment stated that a creditor must post a $100,000 USD ($270,000 Eastern Caribbean Dollar) bond with the Nevis Ministry of Finance before bringing legal action against an international trust.
+In 2018 the Nevis legislature went even further.
+The statutes now read that the Nevis High Court can set a bond even higher than the $100,000 cap (or lower, for that matter).

 - The trust ignores forced heirship rules of the Settlor’s home country.
 That is, the Settlor decides who inherits his or her trust estate, not the government.